Limburg (Belgium): Middle Ages

-In late Roman and early medieval times, the northern or "Kempen" part of Belgian Limburg became depopulated and uncultivated.
-This area, still known then by its Roman name as Texandria.
-It was settled by incoming Salian Franks from the north, who were under pressure from Saxons.
-The southern or "Haspengouw" part of Belgian Limburg remained more heavily Romanised, and eventually became a core land of the Frankish empires.
 By the 9th century, the Frankish Carolingian dynasty, who had lands in and around Belgian Limburg, ruled an empire that included much of Western Europe.

-Early Christianity was established earliest in the Romanised south-eastern corner of Limburg, around Tongeren, and missionaries went north from there to convert the Franks.
-The church capital moved to nearby Maastricht and then Liège, this was the area of activity of St Servatius and later Lambert of Maastricht.
-The archbishops became responsible for a very large territory stretching up to the delta of the river Maas.
-Another early saint in the south of Limburg was St Trudo, whose name survives in one of the major towns in southern Limburg.
+The Franks originally had several smaller kingdoms ruling each of the old Roman civitates ("cities"), but under the Merovingians one empire formed, which was divided each generation among family members.
+In the period around 881 and 882 the areas along the Maas and in the Haspengouw were plundered by Vikings, who established a base on the Maas river.
+Early Christianity was established first in the Romanised southern parts of Limburg, around Tongeren, and missionaries went north from there to convert the Franks.
+The church capital moved from the Roman capital Tongeren to nearby Maastricht, and then Liège.
+This was the area of activity of St Servatius, and later, Lambert of Maastricht.

-The Frankish empire contained several smaller kingdoms which were divided between members of the royal family.
-Limburg was part of the central Austrasian kingdom which lay between the parts which would become France and Germany.
-A version of these divisions was eventually fixed in the 9th century when this Middle Kingdom came to be known as Lotharingia after its first king, Lothair II.
-During the 10th-century the region slowly came under the permanent control of Eastern Francia, which was to become the Holy Roman Empire.
-In the period around 881 and 882 the areas along the Maas and in the Haspengouw were plundered by Vikings, who established a base at Asselt on the Maas, today in Roermond in Dutch Limburg.
+Limburg was part of the central Austrasian kingdom of the Franks which lay between the parts which would become France and Germany.
+The divisions of the Frankish empire were eventually fixed in the 9th century when this Middle Kingdom came to be known as Lotharingia after its first king, Lothair II.
+During the 10th century the region slowly came under the permanent control of Eastern Francia, which was to become the Holy Roman Empire.
+Under the Ottonians the archbishops became responsible for a very large territory stretching up to the delta of the river Maas.
+Another early saint in the south of Limburg was St Trudo, whose name survives in one of the major towns in southern Limburg, Saint Truiden.

-Belgian Limburg corresponds closely to the medieval territory of the County of Loon (French Looz) which starts to appear in records only in the 11th and 12th centuries.
+Belgian Limburg corresponds closely to the medieval territory of the County of Loon (French Looz) which starts to appear in records only in the 11th century.
 This county originally centred on the fortified town of Borgloon, which was originally simply known as Loon.
 Although the exact details are unclear today, from an early time Loon was subservient, not only spiritually but also politically, to the powerful Prince-Bishopric of Liège.
 When the male line of the counts ended with Louis IV in 1336, the bishops began to take direct control, and the last claimant to that inheritance, Arnold of Rumigny, count of Chiny gave up his claim.